 I was honored to bowl with you in a “Just for Fun” league as recently as 2011.
 You were still super competitive, and a wonderful instructor.
 I was amused when you glanced around and commented about the “scrubs” on the other lanes, and I laughed and reminded you that this league was indeed just for fun.

 Your carpentry skills were evident in your beautiful work.
-You finished Nana’s basement like an expert, with paneled walls, tiled floor, ceiling with recessed lighting, laundry room, and full wet bar with shelves and a “flip-surface” entry.
+You finished Nana’s basement like an expert, with paneled walls, tiled floor, ceiling with recessed lighting, laundry room, and full wet bar with built-in mirrored shelves and a “flip-surface” entry.